 In this two day workshop you’ll learn how to create bold screen prints using photographs, creating a series of coloured prints.

-The first day will be led by artist and print maker Laura Knight, where you will digitally and physically manipulate your photographs, both ones you’ve brought in and ones you’ve shot on the day.
+The first day will be led by designer and print maker Laura Knight, where you will digitally and physically manipulate your photographs, both ones you’ve brought in and ones you’ve taken on the day around the site.
 You’ll then experiment with composition, before finally digitally preparing your artwork ready for printing.

 About the tutors

 Laura Knight: Laura graduated from Nottingham Trent University in 2007 with a first class BA (Hons) degree in Textile Design.
 An invaluable internship at Timorous Beasties in Glasgow enabled her to move into her first role as design assistant to Clarissa Hulse in London.
 In the years since, Laura has worked on various design projects for interiors and fashion retailers and suppliers.
 She began developing her own products in 2013 and which have since been sold in the Barbican, The Southbank Centre and The Hepworth Wakefield, among others.